thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 Innovation requires freedom of thought and time, we want more of this.
 You will place great value in removing the daily-grind, to give us time to ponder.

-You probably won’t have an MBA, but having one isn’t terminal.
-This isn’t for suitable if Auric Goldfinger is a hero of yours.
+This isn’t suitable if Auric Goldfinger is a hero of yours.
 If you dream of running Shadaloo, then move right along.

-Above all you will be itching to do better, to create a better sort of company.
+Above all you will be itching to build a company offering a better work-life.
-A company working fewer hours on higher quality tasks.
+A tech company requiring fewer hours, but on higher quality work.
+Avant-garde, heretical, punk, a radical road.

 Our ingredients:
-Cafes, coffee, cakes, cycling, travel, impact, daily life, responsible, sustainable, free time.
+Cafes, coffee, cakes, cycling, travel, books, daily life, responsible, sustainable, free time.
 Innovation, cutting edge, anti-pattern, purpose, remote working, experiment, think more.
 Automation, bots, machine learning, networks, scalable, high performance, testing.
 iOS, Android, Python, Swift, Java, Node, Kafka, Redis, Containers, AWS, GCP, Ansible.